sos-hub-vn/sos-website/README.md

 ## Folders

-- `src/` - Source files for the root-level application project.
 - `src/app` - Contains the component files in which your application logic and data defined.
 - `src/app/core` - This module is for classes used by file `app.module.ts`.
 Resources which are always loaded such as route guards, HTTP interceptors, and application level services.
 - `src/app/modules` - The module directory contains a collection of modules have its own routing which is a `loadChildren` route resource defined in the `AppRoutingModule`.